 alias pc='pass -c'

-Sometimes simple is just better.
+Sometimes simple really is better.

 Resources: